Skip to content

 alt text

-HIS components glued with configurable data flows.
+HIS apps glued with configurable data flows.

 Ozone Platform is a decenstralised mesh of peer-to-peer interoperability services, each an instance of Ozone's EIP Client.